noamgariani11/Mock-Report/MockReport.md

 * Sten Walker (Yone) - Head of the Organization
 * Yakazo Jun - System Adminstrator
-* Minh Quoc Nguyen - Cyber Offensive Operations
+* Minh Quoc Nguyen - System Administrator
-* Ugo Caesar Anele - System Adminstrator
+* Ugo Caesar Anele - System Administrator

-Along with these key actors many smaller drug dealers on this marketplace were found and can later be prosecuted.
+Along with these key actors, many smaller drug dealers in this marketplace were logged and can later be prosecuted.

+Here are some statistics beyond key actors of what was collected from the network:

+* 235791 Buyers logged
+* 34982 Buyer Home Address logged
+* 984 Drug sellers logged

+Once shutting down the drug marketplace officially will shatter trust in the online drug marketplace.
+Also, we collected techniques and strategies used commonly in these types of illegal operations which could be used in the future when pursuing these types of cases.

 # Conclusion

-possible impact
+This investigation was mainly focused on getting the password from the laptop to access the drug marketplace network.
+It was also focused on collecting as much information from the online drug network to get enough evidence to proescute the key actors in creating "totallynotadrugonlinemarketplace".

 # Acknowledgements